stkr/web-safe/README.markdown

 - Gracefully handle "Bad safe combination".

-- Warning for timeouts and unsucessful clicks.
+- Warning for timeouts and unsuccessful clicks.

-- Support htmlentities in all fields!.
+- Support html entities in all fields!.